 Minnehaha’s Frozen Waterfall is not to be missed.
 But how do you see it safely?

-For those that are not accustomed to the north, winter can be one of the most beautiful times of the year.
-There have been many instances where I have wanted to go stop the car just to capture what’s infront of me.
+For those who are not accustomed to the north, winter can be one of the most beautiful times of the year.
+There have been many instances where I have wanted to stop the car just to capture what’s in front of me.

 But nothing compares to seeing a waterfall.

 Thankfully, Minnehaha Falls in Minneapolis is just 30 minutes from my house, in the heart of Minneapolis.

 When most people think of looking at a waterfall, they think they have to venture into the woods.
 With these falls, go into the city.

 Minnehaha Falls Regional Park has been a part of Minnesota History for a while.
 It is home to the Minnehaha Depot, built in 1875, the Longfellow House, and the John H. Stevens House.